wilsonmar/drones/dev-platform.md

 <strong>WARNING: Use of Simulator requires the drone but be connected to Windows via USB cable</strong>

-### Android_Mobile_SDK_3.0.1
+### Create an App
-To create an Android app
+0. Within Android Studio, crate an Android app for the recommended <strong>API version 19</strong>.
+0. Specify a package name such as "com.dji.sdkdemo" in the example or "com.jetbloom.air-ranger".
-0. Get the <strong>package</strong> ("com.dji.sdkdemo") from within
+0. Get the <strong>package</strong> from within the AndroidManifest.xml' file.

-   AndroidManifest.xml' file.
+### Get and Provide the API Key
+0. Begin registration for Airmap at https://developer.dji.com/
 0. Paste the key when creating the app at http://developer.dji.com/en/user/apps/#all
-1. Open email from DJI with subject "Activate your app" and click the Activation link.
+0. Open email from DJI with subject "Activate your app" and click the Activation link.
 0. Click Save in the pop-up dialog.
 Click OK on the pop-up.
 0. Copy the 24-digit hexadecimal App Key to your clipboard.